kngwyu/rlpy3/doc/tutorial.rst

 The measurements of each assessment of the learned policy is stored sequentially under the corresponding name.
-The module :mod:`Tools.results` provides a library of functions and classes that simplify the analysis and visualization of results.
+The module :mod:`tools.results` provides a library of functions and classes that simplify the analysis and visualization of results.
 See the the api documentation for details.